tirupparmar/web-development/README.md

 # web-development
-This is demo class on how to use Git &amp; Github
+This is demo class on how to use Git &amp; Github.